Testing Weak Lensing Maps With Redshift Surveys: A Subaru Field: Probing the GTO2deg Field Redshift Survey

 \subsection{Convergence Map Peaks and Candidate Clusters}

-In this section we evaluate candidate systems along the line-of-sight toward the 6 robust GTO2deg$^2$ weak lensing peaks of the revised Subaru weak lensing map (Section \ref{newmap}).
-Figures \ref{fig:velhisto1.ps} and \ref{fig:velhisto2.ps} show the redshift $z$ distribution within 3$^\prime$ of the central position of each of the candidate halos.
+In this section we evaluate candidate systems along the line-of-sight toward the 6 uncontaminated GTO2deg$^2$ weak lensing peaks with $\nu > 3.7$ in the revised Subaru weak lensing map (Section \ref{newmap}).
+The extension to the lower original significance limit of Miyazaki et al. (2007) is a consistency test of the implication of the B-mode that the threshold should be higher and that most of the peaks in the interval $3.7 < \nu < 4.25$ may be spurious (see e.g. Geller et al. 2010; Shan et al. 2011) This test can only be carried out with an independent survey.

+Occasionally a bright star can be accidentally superimposed near a massive cluster of galaxies or a cluster may be located near the edge of the survey field.
+We remove 5 weak lensing peaks that we regard as contaminated or, equivalently, unreliable because they are near a bright star or because they are too close to the survey boundary.
+Neither the redshift survey nor the faint galaxy counts reveal any candidate systems along the line-of-sight toward any of these peaks.
+Figure \ref{fig:velhisto3.ps} shows two examples of the redshift distributions toward these peaks; there are no candidate massive systems.
+The groups in the probe have rest frame line-of-sight velocity dispersions $\lesssim 250$ km s$^{-1}$.
+Histograms for the other 3 contaminated lensing peaks are similar.

+The presence of high significance {\it a priori} unreliable peaks demonstrates that identifiable systematic effects can produce spurious high significance peaks in the weak lensing map.
+Identification and removal of these unreliable contaminated peaks substantially increases the fidelity of the weak lensing map as a route to identifying massive systems of galaxies.

+Figures \ref{fig:velhisto1.ps} and \ref{fig:velhisto2.ps} show the redshift $z$ distribution within 3$^\prime$ of the central position of each of the six uncontaminated candidate halos with $\nu > 3.7$.
+Figure \ref{fig:velhisto1.ps} shows the three peaks with $\nu > 4.25$; Figure \ref{fig:velhisto2.ps} shows the three peaks with $3.7 < \nu \leq 4.25$.
 The dark histogram shows the redshift distribution in bins of 0.002(1+$z$).
 The thin histogram shows the redshift distribution in a concentric cone with a $6^\prime$ radius in each of the candidate halo directions.